-To speak broadly of the American theater is to generalize—for every example there is likely a counterexample.
-What I am comparing to the GOP are our largest institutions—typically LORT theaters—whose cultural prominence, access to funding, and historic prestige widely influence the common assumptions and practices of our field.
+To speak broadly of the American theatre is to generalize—for every example there is likely a counterexample.
+What I am comparing to the GOP are our largest institutions—typically LORT theatres—whose cultural prominence, access to funding, and historic prestige widely influence the common assumptions and practices of our field.
 They are also institutions that have a complicated relationship to audience development and diversity.
-As the fascinating 2010 report by Janine Sobeck on diversity in the new play sector entitled “Defining Diversity” states, “Overall, the large LORT theaters were seen [by conference participants] as ‘white institutions who talk and talk and talk and talk and talk about [diversity]’ but, even though they receive a lot of attention and money for the discussions, they don't actually change.”
-The parallels between theaters and political parties are surprisingly strong.
-Just like politics, theater has media-driven kingmakers, whether they are Charles Isherwood or Karl Rove.
-While theaters lack the explicit publication of values and goals that political platforms provide, they do have mission statements.
+As the fascinating 2010 report by Janine Sobeck on diversity in the new play sector entitled “Defining Diversity” states, “Overall, the large LORT theatres were seen [by conference participants] as ‘white institutions who talk and talk and talk and talk and talk about [diversity]’ but, even though they receive a lot of attention and money for the discussions, they don't actually change.”
+The parallels between theatres and political parties are surprisingly strong.
+Just like politics, theatre has media-driven kingmakers, whether they are Charles Isherwood or Karl Rove.
+While theatres lack the explicit publication of values and goals that political platforms provide, they do have mission statements.
 There are limited positions of leadership—whether they are artistic or administrative—and many people vying for them.
-While the American theater is a moving target, we can think critically about ourselves and our field by looking at trends, patterns, and influences.
+While the American theatre is a moving target, we can think critically about ourselves and our field by looking at trends, patterns, and influences.

 It’s easy to cast blame on the leaders while excusing our own responsibility to call for action.
 As a millennial and a college-educated white woman, I fit squarely in Obama’s coalition of the ascendant.
 I volunteered for the Obama campaign in three swing states across two elections.
 I knocked on doors and made phone calls for many reasons—some highly personal and some because I believe that everyone deserve the rights, opportunities, and privileges that I have.
 Like many others, I was deeply invested in the outcome of this election and how it would shape our country.
 So why am I not equally as invested in the shaping of my chosen profession?
 Why am I not as insistent about the value of the field in which I work as I am about the country in which I live?